-A Prayer for Vision
+A Prayer for Deeper Conversations with the Lord

-By Victoria Riollano
+By: Victoria Riollano

-In Jesus name.
-Amen.
+In Jesus Name, Amen.

 Victoria Riollano is an author, blogger, and speaker.
 As a mother of six, military spouse, Psychology professor and minister’s wife, Victoria has learned the art of balancing family and accomplishing God’s ultimate purpose for her life.
 Recently, Victoria released her book, The Victory Walk: A 21 Day Devotional on Living A Victorious Life.
 Her ultimate desire is to empower women to live a life of victory, hope, and love.
 She believes that with Christ we can live a life that is ALWAYS winning.
 You can learn more about her ministry at victoryspeaks.org.

 Now that you've prayed, are you in need of someone to pray for YOU?
 Click the button below!